Burnley v Brentford: Who makes your Clarets team?

 - Published

-Burnley host Brentford in the latest round of Premier League fixtures on Saturday, but who will make it into Sean Dyche's starting XI?
+Brentford visit Burnley in the latest round of Premier League fixtures on Saturday, but who will make it into Thomas Frank's starting XI?

 You'll be able to pick - and share on social media - your own line-up for every Premier League game throughout the campaign.